jonnor/ESC-CNN-microcontroller/report/report.md

 With full-precision floating point the model got 72% accuracy.
 When running on device using the proposed quantization technique the accuracy fell to 61%.

-As of April 2019, eGRU was the only paper found which performs ESC on a microcontroller.
+As of April 2019, eGRU was the only paper that could be found for the ESC task and the Urbansound8k dataset on a microcontroller.

 ## Resource efficient image classification